Dear new members of our University Community,

 More analytically, following the developments and the requirements of the times, the Department provides you with both, the “pedagogical competence” (one of the formal requirements to work in Public Education) and the basic theoretical and applied knowledge, so that, when you graduate, you take advantage of alternative employment opportunities.

-The Department also supports three Laboratories: of Papyrology-Palaeography, of Linguistics, and of Modern Greek and Comparative Literature, which will give you the opportunity to broaden your knowledge and learn more about the corresponding sciences.
+The Department also supports four Laboratories: of Papyrology-Palaeography, of Linguistics, of Modern Greek and Comparative Literature, and of the Study and Research of Early Modern Greek Literature, which will give you the opportunity to broaden your knowledge and learn more about the corresponding sciences.

-Since 2001, the Department of Greek Philology has a) organized more than twenty international conferences and workshops, and b) held lectures and open courses for the general public of its local area in collaboration with the Regional Public Administration of Komotini, the Ephorate of Antiquities of the Prefecture of Rodopi and the Municipal Library of Komotini.
+Since 2001, the Department of Greek Philology has organized more than twenty international conferences and workshops, and held lectures and open courses for the general public of its local area in collaboration with the Municipal and Regional Theatre of Komotini, the Ephorate of Antiquities of the Prefecture of Rodopi and the Municipal Library of Komotini.

 I invite you to keenly participate in the activities and social life of the Department in order to gain many scientific benefits and support the Department of Greek Philology with your presence and voluntary work.

-The President and all the members of staff will always be at your side to inform you and help you with any problem you encounter.
+The Department Head and all the members of staff will always be at your side to inform you and help you with any problem you encounter.

 I wish you happy, constructive and creative years of study and I hope, by graduating, you become the best ambassadors of our Department in Greece and abroad.